tammolaube/soccer-island/README.md

 The development server is now running on localhost.

 ## Instructions
-To create a new Season you have to use the Django admin page.
+To create a new season, you have to use the Django admin page.
-Create all elements needed for a season and mind the foreign key constrains, which can be derived from the database model.
+Create all elements needed for a season, and mind the foreign key constrains, which can be derived from the database model.
 You will have to create:
 - classification (mens, womens,...)